ticaje/magento-foundation-boilerplate/README.md

  - Only support for unix based OSs

 #### This repository is intended to be some workaround for fast magento project's creation in a marriage to zurb foundation framework.
-The idea is to have a fast and easy to start working on copy of Magento setting up a stack that includes such amazinf frontend framework.
+The idea is to have a fast and easy to start working on copy of Magento setting up a stack that includes such amazing frontend framework.

 ##Tools required to be installed: